PMEC-OSU/FOSTWIN/README.md

 - The first is based on the open source code [WEC-Sim](https://wec-sim.github.io/WEC-Sim/master/index.html).
 - The second is a system identification model based on experimental data collected from the actual FOSWEC device during a test campaign at OSU detailed [here](https://dx.doi.org/10.15473/1782587).
 Further information from this test campaign can be found in the paper located [here](https://doi.org/10.1016/j.energy.2021.122485).

-Each version of the digital twin includes the plant model and a control model.
+Each version of the digital twin includes a plant model and a control model.
 The plant model is intended to be fixed, however the control model is meant to be experimented with.
 There is a default control model to get started with.
 This model can easily be replaced with a custom control model by the user.

 The top level model is where the power absorption controller and the plant models are joined: